IMS-TEAM-1/mower/pi/SoftwareDesignDescription.md

 ## `camera.py`

 Only deals with the queue as input.
 Get a message, take a picture.
-That's all.
+It is responsible for taking a pictures when it gets commands from the arduino.
+It also gets the picture resolution and the directory to where to store the picture.

 ## `keyb.py`

 A module for dealing with input.
 From `stdin` normally, but could be from other handles.
 Set up to take debug sequences.

+This is the keyboard module.
+To read from the handle provided (from settings).
+Often the handle is stdin, but others may be used.

+Mainly a way to run sequences of test code.

+## `settings.py`

+This file is self-explanatory, it contains a multitude of defines and other data types used within the software to avoid magic numbers and improve readability.

+## `btserver.py`